Gregory J. Bonann: Baywatch

-Later career
+Career progression

 In addition to his work on Baywatch, Bonann produced several TV pilots, series and TV movies, including Steel Chariots for Fox, Thunder in Paradise starring Hulk Hogan, and a pilot movie for UPN called Avalon: Beyond the Abyss.

 In 2002, NBC and MGM Television launched a new series called She Spies starring Natasha Henstridge.
 After four episodes, the production shut down due to budget overages and creative discord.
 The network and studio turned to Bonann to solve the problems, and production resumed.
 The series went on to complete two seasons and forty episodes.

 In 2008, Bonann and wife Tai Collins, a writer on Baywatch, began developing an action-drama series called Rescue 3.
 After partnering with Emmet-Furla Films, financing was raised.
-The series was renamed SAF3, and Dolph Lundgren and J.R.
+The series was renamed SAF3 standing for Sea Air Fire Rescue, and Dolph Lundgren and J.R.
 Martinez were cast as leads.

 Bonann began filming SAF3 in Cape Town, South Africa in 2013, and twenty episodes were produced independently for first-run syndication.
 It became the first independently financed one-hour drama to air in the United States on prime-time.
-To date the series has been sold in sixty-six countries.
+To date the series has been sold in sixty-six countries airing on a multitude of networks worldwide as well as various streaming platforms.

+Baywatch Revival (2025–Present)

+Gregory J Bonann’s two worlds collide.
+In the ocean at Venice Beach while they are filming the new Baywatch series in the background.

 In September 2025, Fox Entertainment and Fremantle announced the reboot of Baywatch, the legendary lifeguard series, to air during the 2026-2027 broadcast season.
+The new series began filming in Venice Beach in March 2026 and will begin airing in January 2027.

+Bonann again serves as Executive Producer for the revival of Baywatch.
+He was instrumental in the decision to produce the series in Los Angeles and once again decided to use a real functioning lifeguard headquarters as the principal set.
+This time, using the iconic Venice Lifeguard Tower as the Baywatch television series headquarters.
+He continues his role in preserving the authenticity of the franchise.

+Career Legacy

+Bonann has left a lasting influence on television through the worldwide cultural impact of Baywatch, authentic ocean-rescue storytelling, action cinematography, and his continuing influence on the franchise and lifeguard community.